Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 https://www2.gov.bc.ca/assets/gov/housing-and-tenancy/residential-tenancies/policy-guidelines/gl40.pdf

-8. TRAC: Condition Inspection Reports (plain language deadlines & process)
+8. TRAC: Condition Inspection Reports (plain-language)

 https://tenants.bc.ca/your-tenancy/condition-inspection-reports/